evilmartians/terraforming-rails/guides/flaky.md

 ## Generated data must be random enough

-- Respect DB uniquness constraint in your factories (check with [`FactoryLinter`](../tools/factory_linter))
+- Respect DB uniqueness constraint in your factories (check with [`FactoryLinter`](../tools/factory_linter))

 ## Make sure tests pass offline

 Tests should not depend on the unknown outside world.

-- Wrap deps into testable modules/classes:
+- Wrap dependencies into testable modules/classes:

 ```ruby
 # Make Resolv testable